 Tanzania Country Report

-Small, embryonic jihadist groups will probably form during 2019, especially in the Mtwara, Pwani, and Tanga regions.
-The groups are supported by radical Salafist preachers who have received religious educational training from overseas.
-Hotspots are Mtwara, Masaguru, and Nanyumbu along the southeastern border with Mozambqiue, and between Kibiti and Mazomora in Tanzania’s Pwani region.
-Their capability is likely to be limited to edged weapon and small-arms attacks targeting ruling party officials and the police.
+Small jihadist groups will probably form during 2019 and 2020, especially in the Mtwara, Pwani, and Tanga regions.
+The groups are supported by radical Salafist preachers.
+Hotspots are Mtwara, Masaguru, and Nanyumbu along the southeastern border with Mozambique, and between Kibiti and Mazomora in Tanzania's Pwani region.
+Edged-weapon and small-arms attacks targeting ruling party officials and the police will probably become more frequent leading up to Tanzania's presidential and legislative elections in October 2020.
 There are currently no indications of financing and training by other Islamist militant groups.
-Communities along the Tanzania-Mozambqiue border are integrated, facilitating the travel of militants between both countries.
+Communities along the Tanzania-Mozambique border are integrated, facilitating the travel of militants (and attacks) in both countries.

 Vaccinations required to enter the country